-THE BOARD RECOMMENDS THAT YOU VOTE "FOR" THE RATIFICATION OF THE APPOINTMENT OF ERNST & YOUNG AS OUR INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE YEAR ENDING DECEMBER 31, 2022.
+THE BOARD RECOMMENDS THAT YOU VOTE "FOR" THE RATIFICATION OF THE APPOINTMENT OF ERNST & YOUNG AS OUR INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE YEAR ENDING DECEMBER 31, 2023.

-AMENDMENT NO.3 TO THE INSMED INCORPORATED 2019 INCENTIVE PLAN
+APPROVAL OF THE INSMED INCORPORATED AMENDED AND RESTATED 2019 INCENTIVE PLAN

 The 2019 Incentive Plan was approved by our shareholders at the 2019 Annual Meeting of Shareholders.
 Amendment No. 1, which provided for the issuance of 4,500,000 additional shares of Common Stock under the 2019 Incentive Plan, was approved by our shareholders at the 2020 Annual Meeting of Shareholders.
 The 2019 Incentive Plan was further amended by the Omnibus Amendment to Insmed Incorporated Incentive Plans, dated December 10, 2020, to permit the transfer of certain awards for estate-planning purposes.
 Amendment No. 2, which provided for the issuance of 2,750,000 additional shares of Common Stock under the 2019 Incentive Plan, was approved by our shareholders at the 2021 Annual Meeting of Shareholders.
-The Board of Directors adopted on March 30, 2022, subject to shareholder approval, Amendment No. 3 to the 2019 Incentive Plan (the "Amendment") to provide for the issuance of 3,000,000 additional shares of Common Stock under the 2019 Incentive Plan.
-In addition, the Amendment also amends the 2019 Incentive Plan to restrict the administrator's ability to accelerate the vesting or exercisability of all or any portion of an award granted thereunder, subject to certain exceptions.
+Amendment No. 3, which provided for the issuance of 3,000,000 additional shares of Common Stock under the 2019 Incentive Plan, among other changes, was approved by our shareholders at the 2022 Annual Meeting.
+The Board of Directors adopted on March 29, 2023, subject to shareholder approval, the Amended and Restated 2019 Incentive Plan (the "Amended and Restated 2019 Incentive Plan"), which amends and restates the 2019 Incentive Plan to provide for the issuance of 10,500,000 additional shares of Common Stock thereunder.
+In addition, the Amended and Restated 2019 Incentive Plan also (i) provides that each share of Common Stock subject to a full value award will be counted as 1.45 shares for purposes of calculating the number of shares of Common Stock available for issuance thereunder, (ii) limits the exceptions to the minimum vesting requirement, (iii) clarifies the term of tandem SARs (as defined below), (iv) clarifies the payment timing of dividends and dividend equivalents, and (v) provides the administrator with discretion to cancel awards in exchange for cash and/or other consideration in connection with a change in control.
 No other changes to the 2019 Incentive Plan are proposed or recommended.
-The Amendment is attached hereto as Appendix A.
+The Amended and Restated 2019 Incentive Plan is attached hereto as Appendix A.